chaun14/invlogclassic-docs/references/settings.md

 `!config autoModEnabled false`

+<a name=autoModModeratedChannels></a>

+---

-## Moderated Channels
+## Salons modérés

-The list of moderated channels \(this acts as a whitelist, leave empty to moderate all channels, or use `autoModIgnoredChannels` to ignore certain channels\).
+The list of moderated channels (this acts as a whitelist, leave empty to moderate all channels, or use `autoModIgnoredChannels` to ignore certain channels).

 Type: `Channel[]`

-Default: \`\`
+Default: ``

-Reset to default: `!config autoModModeratedChannels default`
+Reset to default:
+`!config autoModModeratedChannels default`

 Examples: